WHAT IS SDR?

 📻 CORE

 Wideband general scanner — continuously sweeps FM radio, aviation voice, marine VHF, emergency beacons, and ISM bands.
+Also watches every sweep for solar radio bursts.

 Antenna: Discone (wideband)